Mississippi welfare funds scandal: DiBiase family

 Davis was close friends with retired professional wrestlers Ted DiBiase and his two sons, Ted DiBiase Jr. and Brett DiBiase, and encouraged the two nonprofits to compensate them for various services which the office of the Mississippi State Auditor later determined were not performed or did not serve to benefit needy Mississippians.
 Davis also frequently involved the DiBiases in department affairs and built a public agency motivational speaking program with Ted DiBiase Jr. that was funded by the nonprofits.
 From 2017 to 2019, DiBiase Jr.'s companies Priceless Ventures LLC and Familiae Orientem were paid over $3 million by the organizations.
 During Davis' tenure, the Department of Human Services also awarded grants totaling over $2 million to the Heart of David Ministry, a nonprofit owned by Ted DiBiase.
 The Northeast Mississippi Football Coaches Association was revealed to have received $30,000 in welfare money in early 2019 as a donation "in consideration of ... having Ted DiBiase Jr. as banquet speaker."

 On February 22, 2024 Ted's ex-agent (William J. Bruce III) opened up in an exclusive interview to discuss his thoughts on Ted's involvement where eWrestlingNews quoted him as saying, "it just doesn’t match the man that I’ve known.
 Ted, is careful in the sense that he wouldn’t do that, he has a real love for God and his wife.
 He just wouldn’t do that in my honest opinion."

 Prevacus

 In December 2018, Jake VanLandingham, the owner of a Florida-based pharmaceutical startup company that developed concussion treatments, Prevacus, was introduced to an official at the Mississippi Community Education Center by a Mississippi investor.
 VanLandingham had several phone calls with nonprofit staff and a meeting before signing an agreement with the organization.
 Text messages from November 2018 also revealed that Brett Favre, who had invested in the company since 2014, played a prominent role in connecting VanLandingham with Mississippi Governor Phil Bryant.
-Later messages Bryant not only agreed to use welfare money as a source for project grant money, but also sought to become an investor in Prevacus after his term as Governor ended.
-However, Bryant's ambition of becoming an investor in the company were thwarted by the arrests of John Davis and Nancy New.
+Later messages suggested Bryant not only agreed to use welfare money as a source for project grant money, but also once sought to become an investor in Prevacus after his term as Governor ended.